 My dissertation was on the use of epidemiological and biostatistical methods to understand homicides in Baltimore.
 You can watch my defence right here:

-Currently, I am working as a consulting epidemiologist to different groups and companies.
+Currently, I am working as an epidemiology program manager at a rather large local health department.
 I am also the editor of the History of Vaccines site, which is a project of the College of Physicians of Philadelphia.
 We publish information on the history and science of vaccines.
 You should go check it out.